fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-setup-campaign.md

 If a recipient responds with "STOP", all following messages from the Teams user's number will be blocked to that recipient.

-If a recipient responds with "HELP", the recipient will be offered resources that you provide.
-Expected resources can be a website, email address, and telephone number.

 ### Building a campaign with more than 49 SMS-enabled numbers

 If you require more than 49 SMS-enabled numbers, you must work with [Microsoft's Telephone Number Services - Service Desk](contact-tns-service-desk.md) so that they can work with you on an exception to the default maximum campaign quantity.
 Provide the TNS Service Desk with the number of SMS-enabled numbers and the expected volume of messages sent and received per month, so that they can support the required provisioning.